The Last Dinosaur: Plot

-Wealthy big-game hunter Maston Thrust Jr. has a multimillion-dollar company, Thrust Inc., which drills for oil under the polar caps with a manned laser drill called the "Polar Borer".
+Wealthy big-game hunter Maston Thrust Jr. has a multimillion-dollar company, Thrust Inc., which drills for oil under the polar caps with a human-operated laser drill called the "Polar Borer".
 Following one expedition, only one man, geologist Chuck Wade, returns; he explains that the drill was going through a routine check in the icecaps when it surfaced into a valley super-heated by a volcano.
 When the crew, except for Wade, began exploring the area, they were killed by a Tyrannosaurus rex.
 Maston decides to go there himself to study the creature.
 He brings with him Wade; Bunta, a Maasai tracker; Dr. Kawamoto; and Frankie Banks, a Pulitzer Prize-winning photographer selected by the press pool.
 Matson is initially unwilling to let Frankie join the crew, but she manages to convince him to allow her on the expedition by seducing him.

 Upon arriving at the isolated valley using the Polar Borer, the group notices Pteranodons.
 Once they raft to shore, they narrowly avoid being trampled by a Uintatherium.
 After setting up camp, Maston, Wade, Bunta, and Frankie go out looking for the Tyrannosaurus, while Kawamoto remains at the camp.
 The party encounters the Tyrannosaurus and narrowly escapes from it.
 Later, the Tyrannosaurus finds the camp, destroying it and killing Kawamoto.
 It then takes the Polar Borer and throws it into a canyon full of bones.
 He uses the Borer to dig a canyon wall and releases a Triceratops, and the two dinosaurs clash.
 After a fierce battle, the Tyrannosaurus kills the Triceratops.